pawanit17/ds_and_algo_interview_prep/README.md

     }
 }
 ```
+- Another implementation that can be done is this:
+- Assume that the number is 123456789
+- And that we want to rotate after 6th character.
+So we do this:
+  - Break the array into a[0...5] and a[6..8] and name them as X and Y.
+  - Invert Y - 123456 987
+  - Invert X - 654321 987
+  - Invert the entire thing - 789123456

 ## Find the number that is occurring odd number of times
 - XOR all the elements.
 The one that remains is the element that occurred odd number of times.